feddieminas/flask_basket_players/README.md

 (i.e. being a guard vs center) or skills (ex. scoring lots of points, making lots of rebounds etc).
 As generations pass, players across all continents change but some remain memorable for you even if they do not play currently.
 In addition, one would in some place (ex. whether on street or to a coffee place) be able to meet/see them, spend time and both sides share knowledge, ideas and emotions.
 The site provides you to insert your players, the top three disciplines on each one you admire and how much virtually one would spend relative to the place you choose
-(brunch, coffee, street) to see your top five favorite athletes.
+(brunch, coffee, street) to see your top five favorites.

 ## UX